-A study and critical appraisal of current auditing standards related to the examination of financial statements by an independent auditor.
-The significance of the audit report, the nature, accumulation and evaluation of evidence in an audit, and the moral and ethical problems of the auditor are some of the topics covered.
+Explores auditing standards related to examination of financial statements by independent auditors.
+Topics include the significance of the audit report, the nature, accumulation and evaluation of evidence, and moral and ethical problems faced by the auditor.

 Cost Accounting (3 units)